zesty-io/zesty-org/services/manager-ui/editor/README.md

 Zesty.io is a multi tenant platform.
 This means there are multiple independent users operating against a shared environment.
 Said more simply, team members and yourself can work on the same files.
 While this provides powerful colloabrative workflows it introduces some complex questions for the application to answer.
 One of those being, when two or more users are working on the same file and introduce different changes which is the correct one?

 The Web IDE is powered by the [instances API](https://zesty.org/apis/instances-api) which takes a simple approach of the last request made is the current state of the data.
-Meaning if you are working on `file A` and save the following code `var foo = "bar"` but then afterwards a teammate is working on the same `file A` and saves the code `var foo = "baz"` then that will be the current state of the code when it is next requested.
+Meaning if you are working on `file A` and save the following code `var foo = "bar"` but then afterwards a team member is working on the same `file A` and saves the code `var foo = "baz"` then that will be the current state of the code when it is next requested.

 What to do then when you have multiple changes being built at the same time?
 E.G. A developer is working on the new homepage redesign while another developer is updating the current homepage title.
 This is where the external concept of version control comes in handy.
 Version control provides workflows which allow you to "branch" and "merge" code in these complex situtations.
 It is a very well solved problem and as such isn't something we look to reimplement.
 How can you combine version control on your computer with the remotely hosted code on Zesty.io?
 By using our [Atom IDE package](https://zesty.org/tools/atom-package) you can integrate development workflows on your computer with your remote Zesty.io instance.

 ### Local Storage

 In a multitenant application you can have changes locally which differ from the remote state as well as your fellow team members local state.
 When developing locally using the Atom IDE package you get the benefit of your operating systems file storage which can contain changes even if they have not been synced to the remote instance.
 Providing you with confidence your in development work will not be lost if a remote file changes.
 In the Web IDE we use the [localStorage browser API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to achieve the same affect.
-This means if working on a file and you change views or close your browser your work will not be lost.
+This means if working on a file and you change views or close your browser your work will not be lost. *One caveat to this is when a view is deleted.
+When this happens the next time you load the Web IDE or that file it will be removed from your browsers localStorage*.

 ### Syncing

 If your, in development, work is stored in your browsers localStorage what to do then when the remote file has changed?
 This is handled by syncing.
 Whenever you edit a file the Web IDE marks it as `dirty`.
 This means it has changes which need to be saved in order to presist them on the instance making the changes available to other team members.
-Sometimes the file is changed by another teammate before you are able to save your Web IDE changes.
-Whenever a file change is saved we make a new version and whenever you load a file we fetch the latest from your instance.
+Sometimes the file is changed by another team member before you are able to save your Web IDE changes.
+Whenever a file change is saved we make a new version and when you load a file we fetch the latest from your instance.
 If your Web IDE file is behind the latest remote file version and has unsaved changes (a.k.a is `dirty`) we mark it as being out-of-sync.

-What does syncing mean?
 When a file is marked as out-of-sync the Web IDE will load the [file diffing view](https://zesty.org/services/manager-ui/editor/versions#diffing-versions) and you will need to make a choice.
 You will have to choose between saving your changes and overwriting the current remote file or choosing the remote file and losing your local changes.
 This choice allows you to think critically about which code should be the current state shared across your team.